 He watched as George set about placing an absinthe spoon atop his glass.
 He set a sugar cube upon the spoon, slid the glass beneath the fountain, and allowed Jonathan to top up.
 Jonathan turned the spigot and watched the ice-cold water hit the sugar cube and flow into his glass.
 The absinthe took on a milky consistency and filled the air with the sweet scents of anise, fennel, and wormwood.
 It was not just the drink that stilled Jonathan’s nerves.
 It was the entire ritual of drinking absinthe.
 The sweet aroma, the exotic green that swirled inside his glass.

 He settled into a nearby chair, while the airship’s captain piloted the ship across the vast urban sprawl of London.
 It would be a quick trip; his destination was not far from Lord Connor’s home at Lincoln’s Inn Fields in High Holborn.
 The airship was unhindered by traffic and Jonathan had little concern of running into the police so long as he was airborne.
 They were bound for Soho, the address of one of Jonathan’s longtime friends.
-Jonathan hated to call unannounced, especially at such a late hour, but his friend kept late hours anyway.
-Besides, desperate times…
+Jonathan hated to call unannounced, especially at such a late hour, but it would seem desperate times did indeed call for desperate measures.

 Chapter Five